-The Boys Club Network is a registered charity (Westcoast Boys Club Network Foundation) and relies solely on small private donations from individuals and community leaders, and in-kind support and assistance from stakeholders like the Vancouver Police Department, BCIT, and district school boards in Vancouver, North Vancouver, West Vancouver, Abbotsford and Courtenay.
+The Boys Club Network is a registered charity (Westcoast Boys Club Network Foundation) and relies solely on small private donations from individuals and community leaders, and in-kind support and assistance from stakeholders like the Vancouver Police Department, BCIT, and district school boards in Vancouver, North Vancouver, West Vancouver, Abbotsford, Surrey, Langley, Courtenay and Nelson.

 The Network was founded by Secondary Vice Principal Walter Mustapich, and Jim Crescenzo.